MIT-TESSE/tesse-gym/README.md

 # TESSE_gym_interface

-Provides a Python interface for reinforcement learning experiments using the TESSE Unity environment and the OpenAI Gym toolkit.
+Provides a Python interface for reinforcement learning using the TESSE Unity environment and the OpenAI Gym toolkit.

 ## Notes